taraf10s/Data-mining-project/README.md

 VLDL = Numeric and float

-BMI = Numeric and Integer
+BMI = Numeric and float

 CLASS = Ordinal